joonashak/ohtu-ts/docs/user_manual.md

 # User manual

-This is a short documentation on how to run the reading tips program on .
+This is a short documentation on how to run the __Reading tips program__.
 First, ensure that you have a working Java installation.
 Using a typical Linux installation, traverse to the project folder and execute the supplied gradlew-script using the command

 ```bash
 ./gradlew run